 Astrophysics, far above their bowl haircuts and pay grade, revolved free of charge and didn't give grief at taxation time.
 Rural people’s busy lives continued with the routine security of something that always existed.
 Yes, all earthly inhabitants, even country dwellers in society's back blocks of the Pilliga Forest knew this without being told with exception of the blind…and Rob.

 We didn’t drive here.
-I can’t drive.
+I’m not allowed to drive.
 Karen’s not old enough either.

 The Star Trek

 Rob felt himself float up into the sky.
 When he looked down he didn’t see his own body, he saw memories.

 The early 1970's brought cousins to live with Rob's family.

 Everyone's eyes worked quite well, even Rob's - often told to open them.
 They saw the stars in the sky, but dreamed of escape from farm chores, away from farm food, away from boring school and agricultural life.
 Stars were not such a priority for young isolated farm children in the '70's, Yaminbah Creek edge of the Pilliga State Forest.
 Mum and Dad discussed with all the kids the moon landing they saw on the next door neighbour's black and white television.
 Mum and Dad didn't have a TV set.
 For Rob this was momentous.
 Mum and Dad were watching TV!
 He wanted to watch TV, not lifeless moon dust!
 Rob was old enough to learn a stark lesson; to focus not on TV, not on the stars above, but firmly on the weed infested ground.